 In addition to statutory and common law remedies against the owners of dangerous animals, the victim of an animal attack is also eligible to participate in Ohio’s Victims of Crime Program.
 This program is especially beneficial in those situations where the animal owner is uninsured and uncollectible, and the victim has outstanding medical bills.

-For decades, the attorneys at Klein & Carney Co., L.P.A. have handled dog bite and other animal attack claims on behalf of people all over the state of Ohio.
+For decades, the attorneys at Klein & Carney Co., L.P.A., have handled dog bites and other animal attack claims on behalf of people all over the state of Ohio.
 If you have been attacked, bitten or scratched by a vicious dog or other animal, contact Larry Klein or Chris Carney at 216-861-0111 or use our online contact form.
-Call any time, 24/7, and you will have Larry or Chris on the line within minutes.

 Steps To Take If You Are Injured In An Animal Attack